 When you see big brands, even in a recession they are advertising, it is not because they have extra money to spend, no. It is because if you are not at the top of your customer’s mind, the competition will do that.
 I was reading a research where Coca-Cola decided to cut back on its marketing and PepsiCo decided to continue and they lost market share because of that.

 We’ve got to be in spaces where we are constantly reviewing, changing, and adapting because everything else outside there is also constantly changing.
 Do not be like Nokia.
 Effectiveness versus efficiency.
-You can be effective in doing the right thing but ineffective in doing them at the wrong time.
+You can be effective in doing the right thing but ineffective in doing it at the wrong time.
 The whole thing about effectiveness comes from focus and intentionality.

 I am also a firm believer in self-belief.
 A company comes from nowhere and just starts.
 We were part of the early days of MTN and there was nothing impossible.